SecondaryProfile/EmTeGee/README.md

-# EmTeeGee App
+# EmTeGee App

-EmTeeGee is a Kivy-based application that uses the Scryfall API to fetch Magic: The Gathering card details and generate the mechanical opposites of their Oracle text.
+EmTeGee is a Kivy-based application that uses the Scryfall API to fetch Magic: The Gathering card details and generate the mechanical opposites of their Oracle text.
 Additionally, it includes a speak button that reads out the opposite text output.

 ## Features